miklevin/MikeLev.in/_posts/2025-10-23-scaling-gapalyzer-state-storage-performance.md

 This is an excellent way to organize the project's side effects.
 It's clean, logical, and addresses the practicalities of client interaction.
 Good plan for the weekend!

 **Me**: Thanks.
-Yeah, one more hygiene sweep and tightening up of the CGA.
+Yeah, one more hygiene sweep and tightening up of the CCGA.
 It will pay back a lot I think.
 Do your flowery wrap-up.
 Pull whatever threads you like.